epam/edp-cluster-add-ons/README.md

 The ApplicationSet resource points to a Git directory that contains the definitions of all the applications that belong to the add-on.
 When the ApplicationSet is applied, the ApplicationSet controller generates an Argo CD Application for each enabled addon found in the Git directory.

+### How to enable an add-on

+To enable an add-on, follow the steps below:

+1. Add a new directory with the name of the add-on in the `add-ons` directory.
+2. Add a Helm chart for the add-on in the new directory.
+3. Create a new `{{addon}}.yaml` file in the `clusters/{{cluster}}/addons` directory to enable the add-on for a specific cluster.
+4. Enable the add-on by setting the `enable_{{addon}}: true` label on the Argo CD cluster (Secret) resource.

 This approach provides several benefits:

-Scalability: We can manage a large number of applications efficiently.
+- **Scalability**: We can manage a large number of applications efficiently.
-Consistency: All applications are managed in a uniform way.
+- **Consistency**: All applications are managed in a uniform way.
-Automation: New applications can be automatically created by simply adding new definitions in the Git directory and enable flag on the Cluster resource.
+- **Automation**: New applications can be automatically created by simply adding new definitions in the Git directory and enable flag on the Cluster resource.

 This new approach simplifies the management of add-ons and enhances the scalability and flexibility of application deployment in the EDP platform.